-CORE 178 - Creative Writing (3 credits)
+CORE 178I - Imaginative Writing (3 credits)

-Introductory courses focusing on various genres, including poetry, fiction, creative nonfiction, and/or drama.
-Course work will focus on defining "good" writing and encouraging a process approach through multiple drafts of work and participation in group editing sessions.
+This introductory writing course will ask students to work in several genres, including poetry, fiction, creative nonfiction, and/or drama.
+Class focuses on defining good writing and encouraging a process approach.
+Students will be asked to work through multiple drafts of work and participate in group editing sessions.

-CORE 179 - Film Studies (3 credits)
+CORE 179F - Introduction to Film Studies (3 credits)

-Through study of selected film and/or film genres, courses will introduce some major concepts in film studies and film language (editing, cinematography, sound, special effects, etc.) Courses will culminate in an understanding of the many ways films produce meaning through critical interpretations and deep analysis.
-Courses will provide students with a vocabulary and a grammar of film that will enable them to read what the actors, writers, designers, directors, and producers are saying.
+A critical introduction of major concepts of film through study of selected films and/ or film genres.
+This course will introduce the student to some major concepts in film studies and film language (editing, cinematography, sound, special effects, etc.) Course will culminate in an understanding of the many ways films produce meaning through critical interpretations and deep analysis.